-In unusual moisture, crop or product conditions, the machine can become plugged.
+In unusual moisture, crop or material conditions, the machine can plug.
 When unplugging, follow this procedure:

 - 1. Stop the conveyor belt. - 2.
-Turn off the engine. - 3.
+Throttle down.
+Then, top the engine. - 3.
 Lock-out, tag-out the controls. - 4.
-Remove product from the discharge and hopper area. - 5.
-Reposition the conveyor if discharge area plugs due to lack of clearance. - 6.
+Remove product from discharge and hopper area. - 5.
+Reposition unit if discharge area plugs due to lack of clearance. - 6.
 Restart using the same procedure as if after an emergency stop.
 Refer to Section 3.7.4